 (c)(3) In the discretion of the officer, property of extraordinary size or bulk, property that would be costly to take into custody or to store and property not capable of delivery may be seized by serving the writ and a description of the property on the person holding the property.
-The officer shallmust request of the person holding the property an affidavita declaration describing the nature, location, and estimated value of the property.
+The officer shall must request of the person holding the property an affidavit or unsworn declaration as described in Title 78B, Chapter 18a, Uniform Unsworn Declarations Act, describing the nature, location, and estimated value of the property.